-Teradyne (NYSE:TER) — The semiconductor group has been a leader this year, but TER has not participated and belongs to a group of stocks that should be sold on a rebound.
-One reason for its failure is that earnings are expected to fall to $1.38 (recent lower adjustment) this year versus $1.73 last year.
+Teradyne (NYSE:TER) — The semiconductor group has been a leader this year, but TER has not participated and should be sold.
+One reason for its failure is that, in September, earnings were adjusted lower to $1.38 this year versus $1.73 last year.

 But on Oct.
 31, Teradyne’s revenues disappointed analysts, and S&P dropped their 2011 estimate to $1.32 and predicts a decline to $1.26 in 2012.